Application for right of permanent residence for British citizens

 - Information by the employer on the grounds for ending the employment contract

-- A certificate by the Employment and Economic Development Office on the job search if you have been unemployed
+- A certificate by public employment services on the job search if you have been unemployed

 - Information on the reasons why self-employment has ended, if you were previously self-employed